hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 gain a full understanding. **This is very important!
 Make sure to read them.**

-An example of a \'service\' could be a webserver (such as lighttpd), or sshd (openssh), dhcp, etc. There are countless others.
+An example of a 'service' could be a webserver (such as lighttpd), or sshd (openssh), dhcp, etc. There are countless others.

 <https://bbs.archlinux.org/viewtopic.php?pid=1149530#p1149530> explains
-the background behind the decision by Arch (Parabola\'s upstream supplier) to use systemd.
+the background behind the decision by Arch (Parabola's upstream supplier) to use systemd.

 The manpage should also help:\
 \# **man systemd**\
-The section on \'unit types\' is especially useful.
+The section on 'unit types' is especially useful.

-According to the wiki, systemd \'journal\' keeps logs of a size up to 10% of the total size your / partition takes up. on a 60GB root this would mean 6GB.
-That\'s not exactly practical, and can have performance implications later when the log gets too big.
+According to the wiki, systemd 'journal' keeps logs of a size up to 10% of the total size your / partition takes up. on a 60GB root this would mean 6GB.
+That's not exactly practical, and can have performance implications later when the log gets too big.
 Based on instructions from the wiki, I will reduce the total size of the journal to 50MiB (the wiki recommends 50MiB).